Snow Queen Birch Tree AKA Doorenbos

-It will be fine in most soil conditions except those on the moon or underground caves.
+It will be fine in most soil conditions except those in underground caves.
 It will tolerate chalky soils but is unlikely to reach full height.
-Some suggest it performs better in an acidic soil but we suggest leaving your car battery acid where it is as commuting is more important than horticultural success.
+Some suggest it performs better in acidic soil so be careful where you spit out your Rennie tablets.

 The Snow Queen is drought and wet-tolerant so for those confused by watering can operating instructions, this is a good tree for you.
 Wet tolerant means TEMPORARY very wet ground.
 If the RNLI have moored to your shed, that is not temporary.

 General Information About Betula Snow Queen AKA Doorenbos

 The Snow Queen is also known as Jacquemontii Dorenbos.

 Expect a 10-year height and width of 9 x 3m but could go on to be as tall as 15m depending on local conditions.
 Manual pruning and/or keeping in a container will keep this height down.
 Although you can prune down, the Snow Queen is best left alone as they perform better without any regular or structured pruning.